sarahhaedrich/Big-shark/final.md

 # Data

 I used [American Fact Finder](https://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml) to find data from [the US Census Bureau](https://www.census.gov/) regarding insurance coverage in the United States as it relates to income level and citizenship status.
 I downloaded table S2701 from the [American Community Survey](https://factfinder.census.gov/faces/tableservices/jsf/pages/productview.xhtml?pid=ACS_17_5YR_S2701&prodType=table) from 2017.
 For the medical debt data, I downloaded the [data](Urban_Inst_Debt_In_America.xlsx) from the [Urban Institute](https://www.urban.org/).
 I navigated to the "Medical Debt" sheet and extracted the data for New York counties.
 The medical debt data did not have a GEOID column.
-I therefore downloaded this [data set](NewYork.csv), which included both the county data and GEOID data for New York state.
+I therefore downloaded a data set from the Federal Communications Commission, which included both the county data and GEOID data for New York state.

-To access the metadata, data, and help documentation, click [here](AACS_17_5YR_S2701)
+To access the metadata, data, and help documentation, click [here](AACS_17_5YR_S2701) To access the Urban Institute extracted data, click [here](debt_medical.xlsx) and click [here](Debt_in_America_Technical_Appendix.pdf) for the data appendix.
+To access the county/GEOID data of New York State from the Federal Communications Commission, click [here](NewYork.csv)

 # Method